glaing/mailchimp-for-woocommerce-cleanup/README.md

 It searches for orders where the customer has not opted in to be a MailChimp subscriber.
 These customers were previously being imported by the MailChimp for WooCommerce Plugin from MailChimp.

+It then produces a text list of the subscribers for you to then load into MailChimp's unsubscribe form.

 Please check through the data carefully before importing the unsubscribe list into MailChimp to prevent users being accidently unsubscribed.

 Note: This tool cannot check to see if users have signed up to the MailChimp using any other method than the Subscribe option on your checkout page.
 If a customer has joined your mailing list through another method, but then not opted in during checkout, they will be removed.